LeoLiu0729/CSC-340-Final-Project/README.md

 RongXin(Leo) Liu, Sarvesh Sridher, Saul(Adam) Juarez

 ## Description
 LAS Bank is a Bank System App.
-It is designed to be used by a bank..
+It is designed to be used by a bank.